 Turn animal by-products into high valuable proteins and Fats

-Rendering is about making the best profit our of animal by-products.
+Rendering is about creating the most value from animal by-products.
 Mavitec’s rendering solutions create the best nutrient values in the market.
-From poultry to red meat, we turn animal by-products into high quality end-products such as meat and bone meal, poultry meat meal, feather meal, blood meal, whole meal, tallow fat and oil.
-These high valuable ingredients are suitable for use in e.g. pet food industry, feed industry, feed industry (meals), oleochemical or cosmetics industry (fats, oil).
+From poultry to red meat, we turn animal by-products into high quality end-products such as meat and bone meal, poultry meat meal, feather meal, blood meal, whole meal, tallow, fat and oil.
+These highly valuable ingredients are used in e.g. pet food industry, feed industry, feed industry (meals), oleochemical or cosmetics industry (fats, oil).
 That’s why we say: rendering is not waste handling, it’s nutrient management!

 Input & output